MrNex/MrNex.github.io/_posts/2015-06-19-A-Coloumb-Based-Model-for-Modelling-Angular-Friction-Normal-to-a-Surface.md

 7. ???
 8. Profit.

 On a more serious note, I really hope somebody might find this helpful.
 It took me a few tries to get this right.
-It seems like there exists an abundance of sources for the Coloumb Model of Friction but nothing talks about the angular case explicitly.
-I give all credit to Coloumb and his model.
+It seems like there exists an abundance of sources for the Coulomb Model of Friction but nothing talks about the angular case explicitly.
+I give all credit to Coulomb and his model.
 This work was completely derived from that.

 Happy Hacking,
 Mr. Nex